gentoomen/4chantoolbox/README.md

 ## Other notes:

->mfw the old blank README file was the only agaric commit left in this repo :/
+\>mfw the old, blank README file was the only commit by agaric left in this repo :/